Script Monitors and Rules

 Monitoring scripts are used when the required data cannot be collected through other standard means such as an event or performance counter.
 The script collects data from information on the agent and creates a property bag by using the MOM.ScriptAPI object that is installed with the Operations Manager agent.

 Monitoring scripts may be written in any script language that can access the MOM.ScriptAPI object that is installed on all Operations Manager agents.
 You can use the Operations console to create scripts in VBScript or JScript.
-To use a Windows PowerShell script, you must use another Authoring tool such as the Operations Manager R2 Authoring Console or the Visio Management Pack Designer.
+To use a Windows PowerShell script, you must use another Authoring tool such as the Operations Manager R2 Authoring Console or MP Author.